Yevgeniy Prokopov: Career

 In 2004, his large bronze sculpture "Two Cyclists" (co-authored with Mykola Oliynyk) was sold at a Sotheby's auction.

 His sculptures are also part of private collections in Ukraine, the United States, Israel, Germany, Denmark, and Switzerland.

 In 1998, Prokopov relocated to the United States, initially residing in Chicago before moving to Florida, where he continues to live and work.

 Artistic style and techniques

-Yevgeniy Prokopov is renowned for his innovative use of materials and distinctive artistic techniques.
+Yevgeniy Prokopov is known for his use of materials and distinctive artistic techniques.
 He was among the first sculptors to incorporate mirror-polished steel into his works, creating reflective surfaces that engage viewers uniquely.
 In his reliefs, he utilized galvanic copper plates to produce random effects, adding depth and texture to his compositions.

 In his Biblical Cycle, Prokopov developed a unique method of integrating multiple layers of time within a single artwork, a concept that parallels the principles of Extended Reality (XR).

 Early in his career, Prokopov focused on narrative compositions and portraits.
 However, in the 1990s, he transitioned towards meaningful metaphors and minimalist forms in his sculptures.
 His primary themes include philosophical reflections on human existence, the resilience of the human spirit, motherhood, love, and classical religious subjects.

 Prokopov's works are characterized by: